Prussian Union of Churches: Identity and self-conception in the Weimar years

 The majority of parishioners stayed in a state of unease with the changes and many were skeptical towards the democracy of the Weimar Republic.
 Nationalist conservative groups dominated the general synods.
 Authoritarian traditions competed with liberal and modern ones.
 The traditional affinity to the former princely holders of the summepiscopacy often continued.
 So when in 1926 the leftist parties successfully launched a plebiscite to the effect of the expropriation of the German former regnal houses without compensation, the Evangelical Church of the old-Prussian Union called up for an abstention from the election, holding up the commandment Thou shalt not steal.
-Thus the plesbiscite missed the minimum turnout and failed.
+Thus the plebiscite missed the minimum turnout and failed.

 A problem was the spiritual vacuum, which emerged after the church stopped being a state church.
 Otto Dibelius, since 1925 general superintendent of Kurmark within the Ecclesiastical Province of the March of Brandenburg, published his book Das Jahrhundert der Kirche (The century of the Church), in which he declared the 20th century to be the era when the Evangelical Church may for the first time develop freely and gain the independence God would have wished for, without the burden and constraints of the state church function.
 He regarded the role of the church as even the more important, since the state of the Weimar Republic – in his eyes – would not provide the society with binding norms any more, thus this would be the task of the church.
 The church would have to stand for the defense of the Christian culture of the Occident.
 In this respect Dibelius regarded himself as consciously anti-Jewish, explaining in a circular to the pastors in his general superintendency district of Kurmark, "that with all degenerating phenomena of modern civilisation Judaism plays a leading role".
 His book was one of the most read on church matters in that period.

 While this new self-conception helped the activists within the church, the Evangelical Church of the old-Prussian Union could not increase the number of its activists.
 In Berlin the number of activists made up maybe 60,000 to 80,000 persons of an overall number of parishioners of more than 3 million within an overall of more than 4 million Berliners.
 Especially in Berlin the affiliation faded.
 By the end of the 1920s still 70% of the dead in Berlin were buried accompanied by an Evangelical ceremony and 90% of the children from Evangelical couples were baptised.
 But only 40% of the marriages in Berlin chose an Evangelical wedding ceremony.